ADSD-SoC-FPGA/meta-msu-de10-nano/documentation/00_DE10-Nano-Yocto-Booting.md

 Open the file `conf/bblayers.conf` located in `$DE10_WORKSPACE/de-10-nano_minimal/build`

-Then change the file from
+Then change the file from:

 ```
 # POKY_BBLAYERS_CONF_VERSION is increased each time build/conf/bblayers.conf